 Sarah is very proud of the business she has worked so hard to set up.
 She has maintained her vision, even through challenging times, to create a centre of excellence in a warm welcoming environment offering an extensive variety of classes and therapies from highly experienced and professional instructors.
 Studio One now has over 15 instructors and therapists renting out the studio.

-Sarah Palmer, Pilates and BarreConcept instructor and owner of Studio One, originally came from a background of dance, at a national level, and taught dance for many years.
+Sarah originally came from a background of dance, at a national level, and taught dance for many years.
 Sarah was RAD and ISTD trained from the age of 4 and danced at a national level from the age of 8.
 She turned professional at 17 and then she opened her fitness business (TRAX fitness) in her early twenties, after completing her RSA Exercise to Music course.
-She also worked for Fitness Professionals, working as a press officer for their magazines.
-Sarah has taught aerobics, body conditioning, and Step, and was one of the first instructors to teach BodyPump in the UK.
+In the past, she has worked for Fitness Professionals as a press officer for their magazines and has taught aerobics, body conditioning and Step back in the day!
+She was one of the first instructors to teach BodyPump in the UK.

 Rachel is a vibrant, enthusiastic, and motivational teacher whose high energy levels and brilliant sense of humour radiate in each class she takes.
 Rachel has the ability to make classes full of fun and although there is much laughter, there is an equal amount of focus and hard work.
 Her dedication to the fitness industry over the years has been remarkable and her vast experience, not only with exercise but dance, performing arts and, choreography, all go towards creating her unique sessions at Studio One